Continuous Online Group (COG)

-Robert Hsiung, MD, a psychiatrist in private practice; a co-founder and past president of the International Society for Mental Health Online; the editor of E-Therapy: Case Studies, Guiding Principles, and the Clinical Potential of the Internet (Norton, 2002); and the founder of Psycho-Babble, a large public online peer support group.
+Robert Hsiung, MD, psychiatrist in private practice; consultant for the Teachers College Fall Group Relations Conference 2018; co-founder and past president of the International Society for Mental Health Online; founder of Psycho-Babble, a large public online peer support group; and editor of E-therapy: Case Studies, Guiding Principles, and the Clinical Potential of the Internet (Norton, 2002).

-Vincenzo Sinisi, MA, CGP, a psychoanalyst, group-analyst, and clinical psychologist in private practice; a faculty member and supervisor at the Center for Group Analytic Studies Cape Town; a founding member of the Johannesburg Group Analytic Group; a past chair of the Cape Town Society for Psychoanalytic Psychotherapy; a member of the South African Psychoanalysis Association; and a committed internet enthusiast.
+Vincenzo Sinisi, MA, CGP, psychoanalyst, group analyst, and clinical psychologist in private practice; faculty member and supervisor at the Center for Group Analytic Studies Cape Town; founding member of the Johannesburg Group Analytic Group; past chair of the Cape Town Society for Psychoanalytic Psychotherapy; member of the South African Psychoanalysis Association; and committed internet enthusiast.

-Joseph E. Wise, MD, CGP, a Certified Group Psychotherapist and Board-Certified Psychiatrist, practicing in Brooklyn, NY; an Army psychiatrist for the past decade, including deploying to Iraq as a psychiatrist in 2010; published and presented on psychodynamic and interpersonal group therapy approaches to working with military/Veterans and treating combat PTSD; co-edited Gay Mental Healthcare: Providers and Patients in the Military; Chief of Behavioral Health at a military community hospital.
+Joseph E. Wise, MD, CGP, certified group psychotherapist and board-certified psychiatrist practicing in Brooklyn, NY; consultant for Group Relations Conferences, including the Teachers College Fall Conference 2014-16 and 2019; Army psychiatrist for a decade, including deploying to Iraq as a psychiatrist in 2010; past Chief of Behavioral Health at a military community hospital; author and presenter on psychodynamic and interpersonal group therapy approaches to working with people in the military and Veterans and treating combat PTSD; and co-editor of Gay Mental Healthcare: Providers and Patients in the Military (Springer, 2018).